 Here’s the 5 best books to get a deeper understanding of exactly what Magick is

-My house is almost completely filled with books, a good portion of which are related to magick—I spent most of my twenties delving into hard occult theory, to make sure I “got it right.”
+My house is almost completely filled with books, a good portion of which are related to magick.
+That’s because I spent most of my twenties delving into hard occult theory, to make sure I “got it right.”

 What I eventually discovered is that there is a huge amount of noise in occult writing, but very little signal.
 Most occult books are a technique taken from here or there, with a bunch of fluff added to make it big enough to sell on its own.
-(Frankly, you’ll get far more pure occult information from my free mailing list than a good deal of the occult books in the marketplace.)
+(Frankly, you’ll get far more pure occult information from my free book on chaos magick than a good deal of the occult books in the marketplace.)

 To save you the time and headache of having to cobble together an occult library, I’ve provided the core texts below.
 Some of them are pure technique, some are inspirational.
 Get these, and you can dispense with the giant stacks of New Age and grimoire-style fluff: You’ll have more than enough practical material to last you multiple lifetimes.
 I hope you enjoy these as much as I have!